-HR teams will need to review and update company policies and benefits at year-end.
-This includes modifying summary plan descriptions if there are changes and distributing them to employees.
-Distribute updates annually if they include:
+HR teams must review and update company policies and benefits at Year-End, including modifying summary plan descriptions if there are changes and distributing them to employees.
+Distribute updates annually if they include the following:

 Finally, payroll and HR teams should check that all compliance requirements and tax credit reporting are complete.

 One of the main causes of Year-End headaches is keeping up with regulations and making sure you are properly classifying your employees.
 Classifying employees correctly determines their eligibility for many different employee benefts.
 The IRS has a great resource for employee classifications: click here.

 Check that all labor law posters are up to date and displayed correctly.
 The U.S. Department of Labor provides the elaws Poster Advisor tool to help determine which posters are required.

-Form W-3 is for employers to report combined employee income to the IRS and SSA.
-This form summarizes total salary payment and withholding amounts and is required for employers who send out more than one Form W-2 to employees.
+Form W-3 allows employers to report combined employee income to the IRS and SSA.
+This form summarizes total salary payment and withholding amounts; it is required for employers who send out more than one Form W-2 to employees.

-Form 1099-MISC should be filed for each person you paid miscellaneous income in 2022.
-Check out the IRS website for specific examples of miscellaneous income.
+File Form 1099-MISC for each person you paid miscellaneous income to this year.
+Check out the Check out the IRS website for specific examples of miscellaneous income.

 The Family and Medical Leave Act (FMLA) applies to all public agencies and companies with 50 or more employees.
-The FMLA provides employees (working under specific conditions) up to 12 weeks of unpaid, job-protected leave per year.
-During this leave time, it is required that the employee’s benefits are maintained.
+The FMLA provides employees (working under specific conditions) up to 12 weeks of annual unpaid, job-protected leave.
+During this leave time, the employee's benefits must be maintained by the employer.
 Visit the U.S. Department of Labor website for more FMLA Guidelines.